-- “Samsung S-Pen with Eraser” (here black, with eraser, about three quarter size of the original pen) cost £10.
+- “Samsung S-Pen with Eraser” (here black, with eraser, about three quarters of the size of the original pen) cost £10.
 Works well, including the eraser.
 I would class it as a very good replacement for the original pen.

-- “S-Pen For Samsung Galaxy Note 10.1” (here black, a little larger but still only a third or so the size of the original Wacom pen) cost £5.
+- “S-Pen For Samsung Galaxy Note 10.1” (here black, a little smaller again, about a third or so the size of the original Wacom pen) cost £5.
 This works just fine with my ArtPad II.
 The nib has ever so slightly more friction than the original pen but it’s a good stand in.
-The shape is slightly flattened, but it’s comfortable for pointing but not for drawing.
+The shape is slightly flattened so it’s comfortable for pointing, but not for drawing.

 - “S-Pen NOTE 1” (here white, about the size of a Nintendo DS stylus) cost £2.
+Too small to use for writing.
 However the one I received was broken, in that it was always clicking.
-Avoid.